bahnk/SlideSeqFFPE/doc/steps.md

 Now, we need to align Read 2 in order to quantify of the abundance of the probes in the sample.
 We will use [Bowtie 2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) for the alignment.
 However, first we need to create an index made of the original probes sequences.
-`Bowtie 2` need the probes sequences and a FASTA file.
+`Bowtie 2` needs the probes sequences and a FASTA file.
 The path of this FASTA file can be specified with the `probes_fasta` parameter in the [parameter file](config.md).

 ## Alignment